 There is a kind of laissez-faire attitude followed inside the dormitory, an unspoken policy of letting things take their course, without interference or objection.
 Partners can be switched, and that’s no big deal.

 There are nearly 20,000-25,000 Muria tribals in Narayanpur and approximately 500 Ghotuls where this ritual happens with the Ghotul acting as an education centre for those aged 10 and above.
 However, they can take part in the Ghotul ritual only after they come of age – 18 for girls and 21 for boys.

-A couple can talk to each other till they decide to tie the knot.
-And while the practice may seem like sexual freedom to some, the truth is that the ritual has its own rules.
+A couple can talk to each other until they decide to tie the knot.
+The ritual comes with its own rules.
 The girl and the boy are required to change their names once they join the Ghotul.
-A couple can talk to each other till they decide to tie the knot.
-But for sexual intercourse, they get only seven days.

 Since the youngsters spend a considerable amount of time at the Ghotul, the boys and girls are also assigned tasks – things like sweeping, cleaning, cooking, etc., which they are expected to perform.
 The tasks not only serve as a way for the youngsters to form friendships and learn household chores, but also to become responsible and get to know others in the Ghotul well.